 “One of the big things [is] one of the outside linebacker coaches is Coach O [Ed Orgeron],” Ojulari said the next summer.
 “That plays a big part.
 They got Coach [Kenechi Udeze] as a pass-rush specialist, and that’s what I do — pass rush.
 They’re really going to develop me and get me to the next level.”

-BJ Ojulari scouting report
+BJ Ojulari Scouting Report

-Where Ojulari wins
+Where Ojulari Wins

-Ojulari visibly came with a pass-rush plan, setting up linemen and almost always working the outside shoulder.
+Ojulari visibly comes with a pass-rush plan, setting up linemen and almost always working the outside shoulder.
 He showcased a beautiful ghost move, feinting his inside hand to force the blocker to extend before recoiling and dipping under.

 Ojulari can play in a two- or three-point stance but is at his best in a wide alignment.
-That gives him a runway to convert his speed to power, which he has done consistently.
+That gives him a runway to convert his speed to power, which he’s done consistently.
 While the LSU EDGE needs to add a more physical component to his game, Ojulari has already displayed a long-arm bull-rush technique that transcended his brother’s play in college.

 Ojulari’s motor is never questioned, as he habitually generated second and even third-effort pressures and sacks.
 Once he realizes he’s lost the leverage battle, the LSU EDGE can drop his pads and use his lateral agility to put himself in a better position.

 Furthermore, Ojulari proved he could use a blocker’s momentum against them, gripping their chest plate, keeping his eyes in the backfield, and pulling them aside when needed.
 His anchor and grip strength are solid enough to set the edge, but the room for improvement is even more exciting.
 And he routinely beat tackles/tight ends to his contain position against runs.

-Ojulari’s areas for improvement
+Ojulari’s Areas for Improvement

 Ojulari’s lack of size shows up in his play strength, and when looming blockers latched onto him, he struggled to break away.
 It doesn’t help that Ojulari has a bad habit of raising his pad level mid-rep, exposing his chest for linemen to control.
 This shows up against the run, as tackles were able to out-leverage him and drive him off the line of scrimmage both vertically and horizontally.

 Although the LSU EDGE is usually the one to torment tight ends, they occasionally get revenge.
-In the tape studied, there were times when Ojulari simply didn’t see the tight end before they chip blocked him into the dirt.
+In the tape studied, there were times when Ojulari simply didn’t see the tight end before they chip-blocked him into the dirt.
 To his credit, he would swiftly bounce up and try to make a play, but that doesn’t have to be the case.

 This isn’t truly a big deal, and he improved upon it last year, but the LSU EDGE is commonly the last defensive lineman to move off the snap.
 To be fair, he’s usually the furthest from the ball, but his snap anticipation is lacking.
-And on stunts, Ojulari needs to quicken his process.
+On stunts, Ojulari needs to quicken his process.
 His initial cut back inside is rapid, but he then takes too many steps to penetrate upfield, allowing guards/centers to reset.

-Current draft projection for LSU EDGE BJ Ojulari
+Current Draft Projection for LSU EDGE BJ Ojulari

-There’s a lot to like with Ojulari.
+There’s a lot to like about Ojulari.
 His upside is tantalizing, stemming from his impressive athletic and long build.
 Rushing the passer with speed is his specialty.
 But unless he wants to get taken out of NFL games on early downs where runs are more prominent, he needs to bulk up.